UTA-HEP-Computing/CaloDNN/README.md

 used is determined by the enviroment variables set by torque.
 See `ClassificationArguments.py` for details.
 You may need to adjust this mechanism for your site.

+## Notes for running Jupiter on UTA-DL Cluster

+For simplicity, run Jupyter on the gateway.
+Use the --no-browser switch to not start the browser from the server, and specify a port (your choice):

+   jupyter notebook AnalyzeScan.ipynb --no-browser --port=8888

+You'll have to use
+ssh-tunnel to see the Jupyter server (on your local system):

+ssh -NfL 8888:127.0.0.1:8888 orodruin.uta.edu

+Replace 8888 with the Jupyter server port.
+Navigate you browser to 127.0.0.1:8888.